 Our students are all unique in their strengths and weaknesses.
 No matter what an individual’s ability level, we expect them to actively take part in a class.
 Those who are able to understand and perform the more advanced concepts can become model ‘teachers’ or ‘aides’ during a particular activity.
 Not everyone will fully engage in all the exercises.
 Some of our students may not have full use of their hands to grasp or the full range of motion to strike a drum.
 In this case, adapted equipment is used if possible or we can play the instrument or voice the responses for them, everybody participates.
 It is important to remember not to get discouraged if active participation does not occur immediately.
 The most important thing is to always expect more from your students; never tell us what they can’t do, concentrate on what they can.

 The Rhythmic Arts Project lessons include hundreds of ideas compiled over nearly 22 years with therapists, doctors, teachers, administrators and experts in the field of Intellectual and Developmental Disabilities.
 The methodology is simplistic when followed chronologically and with guidance.
-The curriculum shows us how to how to make learning fun!
+The curriculum shows us how TRAP makes learning fun!

 The Rhythmic Arts Project is a non-profit 501(C)(3) company.
 We honor and celebrate diversity, regardless of disability, religion, race, creed or ethnicity.